-TRANSFER OUT

-NOTICE CONCERNING TRANSFERABILITY OF CREDITS AND CREDENTIALS EARNED AT OUR INSTITUTION
+TRANSFER OUT NOTICE CONCERNING TRANSFERABILIY OF CREDITS AND CREDENTIALS EARNED AT OUR INSTITUTION

 The transferability of credits you earn at Diversified Vocational College is at the complete discretion of an institution to which you may seek to transfer.
-Acceptance of the (diploma or certificate) you earn in the BOA, MBES or TLT program is also at the complete discretion of the institution to which you may seek to transfer.
-If the credits, diploma, or certificate that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
+Acceptance of the diploma you earn in the Business Office Administration, Medical Billing Electronic System, and Transportation and Logistics Technology program is also at the complete discretion of the institution to which you may seek to transfer.
+If the diploma that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer after attending DVC to determine if your credits, diploma or certificate will transfer.
+This may include contacting an institution to which you may seek to transfer after attending Diversified Vocational College to determine if your diploma will transfer.